Instructions for Authors

 Tables and Figures

-The Managing Editor of the journal will make a first assessment of the article submitted and check whether it fits the aims and scope of the journal.
-Manuscripts that do not comply with the instructions for authors may be returned to the authors.
+The Editorial staff will make a first assessment of the submitted article.
+Manuscripts that do not comply with the instructions for authors may be returned to the authors or rejected altogether.

-An Editor of the journal will contact the author with a decision as to whether the manuscript will be considered for publication in the journal.
-Authors of manuscripts accepted for consideration will be asked to confirm their agreement with the journal’s policies and to provide a list of at least 5 potential reviewers before the manuscript is sent out for review.
-Authors need to confirm that their suggested reviewers comply with the criteria set by Cogitatio.
-The list will be carefully reviewed by the Editor and it is not guaranteed that the suggested researchers will be contacted to review the manuscript.
+The Ediorial staff will contact the corresponding author with a decision as to whether the manuscript will be considered for publication in the journal and sent for peer-review.
+At this point of the process, authors should have already emailed the Editorial staff their list of 5 potential reviewers, otherwise they will be reminded to do so.
+The list will be carefully reviewed by the Editorial staff and it is not guaranteed that the suggested researchers will be contacted to review the manuscript.
 Authors who fail to provide a list of suitable and trustworthy reviewers may see their manuscripts immediately rejected for publication.

 Manuscripts will undergo a very stringent double-blind peer-review process, where both the identities of authors and reviewers remain undisclosed in order to guarantee the highest quality of the journal.
-All manuscripts (except for Editorials and Book Reviews) will be sent out for review and at least two review reports per manuscript will be collected.
-All reviewers will be carefully selected by the journal’s Editors for each submitted manuscript and must fulfil the following criteria:
+All manuscripts (except for Editorials, Commentaries and Book Reviews) will be sent out for review and at least two review reports per manuscript will be collected.
+All reviewers will be carefully selected by the journal’s Editors for each submitted manuscript and must fulfill the following criteria:

 - Not have co-authored publications with the author(s) for the last 5 years;